 Teens and Kleptomania

 Teens may steal items from stores, not out of necessity, but rather out of a compulsion to steal.
 Oftentimes, the teen has the ability to buy this stolen item, but for the exhilaration of the theft, they will steal it instead.
-This addiction is known as kleptomania.
+This addiction to stealing is known as kleptomania.
 This is by no means limited to only “troubled” teens.
 Often, the teenager who does all their homework and is the teacher’s pet can be the one indulging in this behavior.

 Whatever the reason may be, many teens get a taste for it after the first time – and they’ll continue with the behavior.
 Some believe that not being caught the first time equals never being caught.
 Others, the ones wanting to rebel, may be angry they didn’t get caught so they try again.